Existence of log canonical modifications and its applications: Introduction

-We note that we only need the minimal model program at the level of \cite{bchm} for the proof of \cite[Lemma 3.10]{fujino}.
-On the other hand, the proof of Theorems \ref{x-thm1.1} and \ref{x-thm1.5} is much harder because it heavily depends on the minimal model theory for log canonical pairs discussed in \cite{has-class}.
+We also note that we only need the minimal model program essentially obtained in \cite{bchm} for the proof of \cite[Lemma 3.10]{fujino}.
+On the other hand, the proof of Theorems \ref{x-thm1.1} and \ref{x-thm1.6} is much harder because it heavily depends on the minimal model theory for log canonical pairs discussed in \cite{has-class}.
+Although Theorem \ref{x-thm1.6} may look artificial, it seems to have many applications.